 All admitted students are fully funded for our three-year MFA program in Creative Writing.
 In addition, all students receive either a graduate teaching associateship, a Graduate School fellowship or a combination of the two.
 Funding is renewed on a yearly basis as long as the student maintains satisfactory academic progress.

-• Graduate teaching associateships: Departmental funding is most often in the form of a graduate teaching associateship, for which the student receives a stipend of at least $17,000 for the nine-month academic year.
-The Department of English also subsidizes 85% of student health insurance premiums and provides a tuition waiver for all GTAs.
+- Graduate teaching associateships: Departmental funding is most often in the form of a graduate teaching associateship, for which the student receives a stipend of at least $22,000 for the nine-month academic year.
+The university also subsidizes 100% of student health insurance premiums and provides a tuition waiver for all GTAs.
 Students are responsible for COTA bus, student activity, Student Union and Recreation Center fees.
 Students on GTA appointments teach one course per term during the regular academic year.

-• Graduate School fellowships: In addition to the funding provided by the Department of English, the Graduate School awards University and Enrichment Fellowships on a competitive basis to students who are new to graduate education at Ohio State.
+- Graduate School fellowships: In addition to the funding provided by the Department of English, the Graduate School awards Recruitment Fellowships on a competitive basis to students who are new to graduate education at Ohio State.
 The Department of English's admissions committee submits nominations to the Graduate School’s competition, and a selection committee reviewing nominations from across all graduate programs in the university awards the fellowships.
 Students may not apply directly for fellowship support.
 Each graduate program has a limited number of students who may be nominated for fellowship consideration.
-All Graduate School fellowships provide a monthly stipend, academic tuition and fees and a subsidy of 85% of the student health insurance premiums.
+All Graduate School fellowships provide a monthly stipend, academic tuition and fees and a subsidy of 100% of the student health insurance premiums.
 These fellowships are nonrenewable and may not be deferred.

 The Graduate Admissions Committee for the Department of English will accept applications to the MFA program from students with an undergraduate degree from an accredited college or university.